Want Perfectly Polished German Writing? Learn These 4 Punctuation Marks

 Apostrophes in Possessives

-• Monikas Ball is correct, but Monika’s Ball is technically not.
+• Monikas Ball is correct, but Monika’s Ball is not.

 4. Questioning the Quotation Marks

-Everything has seemed fairly agreeable so far.
-The period, apostrophe and trusty comma we’ve seen before in various other languages are making sense.
-But for anyone who’s ever read speech in German books, you may’ve run into »these quotation marks« or „this bizarre alternative“.
+For anyone who’s ever read speech in German books, you may’ve run into »these quotation marks« or „this bizarre alternative.“

-Essentially, German quotation marks maintain the same function as quotation marks in English—to report direct speech within text or to highlight words, phrases or an excerpt from another text.
+Essentially, German quotation marks maintain the same function as quotation marks in English, which is to report direct speech within text or to highlight words, phrases or an excerpt from another text.
 They just look a little bit different.

 The Gänsefüßchen (literally “little geese feet”) are the inverted and upright 99-looking quotation marks: „ “.
-You might see these in print news articles, for example (online writing in German often uses the non-inverted quotation marks we’re used to).
+For example, you might see these in print news articles.
+However, online writing in German may use the non-inverted quotation marks we’re used to.

 One quirk of reporting speech in German: when the speaker is introduced first, a colon comes before the speech.
 But if the speaker is mentioned in between or after the speech, a comma is used.